 You will keep herbs fresh longer in a room with cool temperatures.
 Avoid displaying your harvest in direct sunlight or near appliances that generate heat.
 You also should try to avoid keeping herbs near fruit.
 Ripening fruits release tiny amounts of ethylene gas which can reduce the longevity of your fresh herbs.

 Whatever the case and however you get your harvests to last, enjoy your herbs!
-If you want to spice up your cocktails, adding herbs is a great way to improve the flavor profile – Here are some of our favorites!
+If you want to spice up your cocktails, adding herbs is a great way to improve the flavor profile – Here are some of our favorite trendy cocktails!

 Let us know if you have any questions or concerns about your harvest, we’d be happy to help.